eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 **Total completion time**:  45 minutes

-In this tutorial you use Azure RTOS to connect the MXChip AZ3166 IoT DevKit (hereafter, the IoT DevKit) to Azure IoT.
+In this tutorial you use Azure RTOS to connect the MXChip AZ3166 IoT DevKit (hereafter, the MXChip DevKit) to Azure IoT.
 The article is part of the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to Azure RTOS, and shows how to connect several device evaluation kits to Azure IoT.

 You will complete the following tasks:

-* Install a set of embedded development tools for programming the IoT DevKit in C
+* Install a set of embedded development tools for programming the MXChip DevKit in C
-* Build an image and flash it onto the IoT DevKit
+* Build an image and flash it onto the MXChip DevKit
-* Create an Azure IoT hub and securely connect the IoT DevKit to it
+* Use Azure CLI to create and manage an Azure IoT hub that the MXChip DevKit will securely connect to
-* Use Azure IoT Explorer to view device telemetry, view properties, and invoke cloud-to-device methods
+* Use Azure IoT Explorer to view device telemetry, view properties, and call cloud-to-device (c2d) methods
 * Use VS Code, OpenOCD and GDB to debug the firmware

 ## Prerequistes